Patients Give Doctors High Marks For Prescribing Antibiotics For Common Sniffles

 In an analysis of the same data set of telemedicine visits for respiratory infections, the researchers found it takes physicians about 20 seconds longer per encounter to prescribe an antibiotic.
 While that may not sound like much (it adds up to about three minutes per day), Martinez says, this information may reinforce the perception to physicians that just giving the patients what they want means less time per patient and more patients seen per day.

-But Dr. Eddie Stenehjem, the director of antibiotic stewardship at Intermountain Healthcare in Salt Lake City, Utah, says this 20-second difference should suggest a different conclusion.
+But Dr. Eddie Stenehjem, the director of antibiotic stewardship at Intermountain Healthcare in Salt Lake City, says this 20-second difference should suggest a different conclusion.
 A 20-second difference, he says, is "not a reason not to implement antibiotic stewardship in this setting."

 Fixing this issue might mean tackling the incentive structures that encourage providers to prescribe for better ratings, says Mangione-Smith.